John Millington Synge

-Although he came from a wealthy Anglo-Irish background, his writings mainly concern working-class Catholics in rural Ireland, and with what he saw as the essential paganism of their world view.
-Owing to his ill health, Synge was schooled at home.
+Synge, from a wealthy Anglo-Irish background, mainly wrote about working-class Catholics in rural Ireland, and what he saw as the essential paganism of their worldview.
+Owing to his ill health, he was schooled at home.
 His early interest was in music, leading to a scholarship and degree at Trinity College Dublin, and he went to Germany in 1893 to study music.
-He abandoned this career path in 1894 with a move to Paris where he took up poetry and literary criticism and met Yeats, and then returned to Ireland.
+In 1894, he moved to Paris where he took up poetry and literary criticism and met Yeats, and later returned to Ireland.

 Synge suffered from Hodgkin's disease.
-He died aged 37 from Hodgkin's-related cancer, while writing what became Deirdre of the Sorrows, considered by some as his masterpiece, though unfinished during his lifetime.
-Although he left relatively few works, they are widely regarded as of high cultural significance.
+He died aged 37 from Hodgkin's-related cancer while writing what became Deirdre of the Sorrows (1910), considered by some as his masterpiece, though it was unfinished during his lifetime.
+Since his death, Synge has become one of Ireland's most popular and significant playwrights, and his works continue to be studied and discussed in Irish literary circles.
+He had a direct influence on writers such as Samuel Beckett and Brinsley MacNamara, and several of his plays are still occasionally performed in Dublin.